redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 intervals.
 Marx wrote to Lachâtre that this method of publication gave him particular satisfaction.
-'The work will be more accessible to the working classes in this form, and for me that consideration takes precedence of all others.'1 Roy, the translator, did his work well, but Marx had 'the deuce of an amount' to do all the same; not only had he to revise the translation, which was no light task in view of the condensed style of the original and the play made with Hegelian phraseology in the chapter on the theory of value, but he simplified passages here and expanded passages there, amplifying the statistical data and indulging in controversies with French economists.
+'The work will be more accessible to the working classes in this form, and for me that consideration takes precedence of all others [^33].'
+Roy, the translator, did his work well, but Marx had 'the deuce of an amount' to do all the same; not only had he to revise the translation, which was no light task in view of the condensed style of the original and the play made with Hegelian phraseology in the chapter on the theory of value, but he simplified passages here and expanded passages there, amplifying the statistical data and indulging in controversies with French economists.
 The final instalment did not appear till May, 1875, for there were periods when he had to stop work on it altogether and others when he could only continue by exerting himself to the utmost, for he was a sick man.

 In autumn, 1873, he broke down altogether.
 He had been suffering from headaches and insomnia during the summer and was ordered by his doctor